 CSU Student Research Competition

 The CSU Student Research Competition is held each spring to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments across the 23 CSU campuses.
-Congratulations to the 2017 delegates selected!
+The next competition will be held at CSU Fullerton in Spring 2019.
+Application portal will open December 2018.

 The research presented should be appropriate to the student’s discipline and career goals.
 Proprietary research is excluded.
 Presentations from all disciplines are invited.
 There will be separate undergraduate and graduate divisions for each of the categories listed below (unless a division has four or fewer entrants, in which case undergraduate and graduate divisions may be combined).
 Important Note: Research that involves human or animal subjects must have appropriate institutional review approval.